 Most brands that sell cookie dough for baking purposes warn consumers not to eat the cookie dough raw.
 But we do anyway, right?
 Their product is a safe, edible cookie dough that you can eat without baking!
 What makes it safe to eat is the fact that it contains no eggs.
 In a little over a year, they have made $24,000 in sales.

-Lori and Steve think it’s a great product for stadiums and hotel rooms; they go in together with an offer of $100,000 for 40 percent equity.
+Lori and Steve think it’s a great product for stadiums and hotel rooms, and go in together on an offer of $100,000 for 40 percent equity.
+That’s a lot of dough!
 The girls counter with an offer of $50,000 for 20 percent.
 Lori and Steve lower their equity to 30 percent for $100,000, and the girls happily accept – they have a deal!

 Update: In Season 4, Tanya made a deal with Daymond with her company “Pro-NRG,” protein-infused water intended for athletes.
 Before appearing on Shark Tank, her sales were a modest $165,000.
 Since the show aired a year ago, the company has since earned an impressive $1.5 million.
 Her growth created 30 jobs for Americans, and her product is also now on sale at every Walgreens in the country.
 Pro-NRG is projected to eclipse $3 million in sales next year!

-Next is Terry Jones, an entrepreneur from Texas, with his company “Nexersys.”
-Nexersys is a digital punching bag; a boxing system featuring seven punching mitts that you punch to achieve a solid workout.
+Next up is an entrepreneur from Texas, Terry Jones with his company “Nexersys.”
+Nexersys is essentially a digital punching bag; a boxing system that features 7 punching mitts that you punch to achieve a solid workout.
 He brings in Olympic boxing medalist Marlen Esparza to demonstrate how the product works.

 A few of the Sharks liked the product, but the debt was just too steep for them to invest.
 Terry leaves the tank without a deal.

-Last into the tank is Bruno, who has a smartphone app called "Cycloramic" that takes 360 degrees panoramic photos, hands-free.
-The app literally makes the phone spin by using the phone’s own vibration system.
-Cycloramic currently sells for 99 cents on iTunes and has 660,000 downloads, earning Bruno an income of $175,000.
+Last into the tank is Bruno with a smartphone app that takes 360 degree panoramic photo, hands free, called “Cycloramic.”
+The app literally makes the phone SPIN!
+It uses the phone’s own vibration system to make it spin 360 degrees.
+Cycloramic currently sells for 99 cents on iTunes, and has 660,000 downloads, earning him an income $175,000.
 He is seeking $90,000 for 5 percent of his company.